 The Basics & Booking Disney’s Beach Club Resort

 The Beach Club Resort is a deluxe level hotel at Walt Disney World in the Epcot Resorts Area.
 Deluxe resorts are Disney’s best hotels.
-If you’re considering Beach Club, you may want to read reviews of the other deluxe resorts.
-Here are our reviews of all the deluxe resorts (links open in new tabs):
+If you’re considering Beach Club, you may want to read some of our other posts.
+We have a ranking of the best Disney World deluxe resorts.
+We also have a guide to all the hotels of Walt Disney World.
+And here are our reviews of all the deluxe resorts (links open in new tabs):

 Review of Disney’s Beach Club Resort (you are here)

 We booked our Club Level Garden View room through our choice Authorized Disney Vacation Planner, Lauren Quirk of Enchanted Escapes Travel.
 We paid $446.80 per night on an Annual Passholder offer rate.
 The rack rate for the room was $687 per night, which meant our offer rate was about 35% off.

 For 2019, Beach Club rooms start at $452 per night.
 Between standard offers and maybe discounted prices at Expedia or Priceline, there may be times when rates get down to $350 or even $300.
 Guests at Disney hotels—including Beach Club—get a wide range of perks, including Extra Magic Hours and advance FastPass+ booking.

 Beach Club’s biggest perk is its location, which leaves you within walking distance of Epcot (7 minutes), several resorts, the Boardwalk, and Hollywood Studios (20 minutes or 12 by boat).

 Arrival and Check-In at Beach Club